IP protection Strategies, IP Protection, IP Strategies

-In a progressively globalized world, corporations are extending into new markets increasingly to tap new bases of consumers, hold down production costs, and diversify their income streams.
+In a progressively globalized world, corporations are extending into new markets to tap new bases of consumers, hold down production costs, and diversify their income streams.
 Asian, African, Latin American, and Eastern European countries are being viewed as promising frontiers for investment and innovation.
 However, with the wonderful opportunity comes even greater risk—chiefly that of protecting intellectual property (IP).

 Intellectual property forms the bedrock of many companies, especially innovation-based, design-based, brand-based, and technology-based enterprises.
-Yet in the majority of developing markets, IP protection framework is still developing.
+Yet in the majority of developing markets, IP protection strategies framework is still developing.
 Inadequate laws, ununiformed implementation, cultural differences, and limited resources can seriously jeopardize a firm’s trademarks, patents, copyrights, and trade secrets.

 This article discusses the best, practical strategies for safeguarding your intellectual property in emerging markets, assisting you in protecting your innovations, brand reputation, and long-term competitiveness.